blahah/array-split-stream/README.md

 ## License

-To the extent possible by law, we transfer any rights we have in the this code to the public domain.
+To the extent possible by law, we transfer any rights we have in this code to the public domain.
 Specifically, we do so using the [CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

 You can do whatever you want with this code.
 No need to credit us, link to us, include any license, or anything else.
 But if you want to do those things, you're free to do that too.